 With new school supplies in tow, Bronxville School students returned to school on Sept.
 4, ready to seek new learning opportunities during the 2019-2020 school year.

 The Bronxville School welcomed new faculty members and interns during a two-day orientation, held Aug.
 26-27.
 The group, who bring an array of experience to the district, met with administrators and curriculum leaders to discuss policies and procedures before the start of the new school year.

 Eighth grade students – who have been examining themes and issues that have spanned the history of the United States from the formation of the colonies to today’s current events – worked over several months to create their capstone projects that reflected a deep understanding of their topics.

-After years of hard work and dedication, Bronxville High School’s Class of 2018 completed its secondary school experience when the graduates took hold of their diplomas during the 96th commencement ceremony, held on the school’s front lawn on June 16.
+Dressed in the traditional white dresses and tuxedos, members of the Bronxville High School’s Class of 2019 received their diplomas during the 97th commencement ceremony, held on the school’s front lawn on June 15.

 With combined experience and service to the district of 310 years, 12 Bronxville School teachers and faculty members are retiring this school year.